 Pro Tip: NEVER cut the central stem.
 It will not grow back.

 After raising it from a seed to a blossoming plant, you deserve to enjoy your basil.
 Basil is an awesome addition to tons of recipes, bringing flavor to Caprese salads, pizza, lasagna, pesto, cocktails, and so on.

 For the most flavor, harvest your basil 5-10 minutes before using it in a dish.
 If you end up with more basil than you can handle, an easy way to store it is by using it to make pesto and then storing that pesto in jars.

 Growing basil indoors is an excellent project for beginners and advanced gardeners alike.

-Basil is super easy to grow, and a beautiful decorative plant, a delicious addition to so many meals, and a nutritional powerhouse.
+Basil is super easy to grow, and a beautiful decorative plant, delicious addition to so many meals, and a nutritional powerhouse.
 You can also use these tips for growing basil outside or in your garden.